hpfn/movie_plist/README.md

 Put a .desktop file inside of the movie's directory - drag and drop the url from imdb site to the file manager.
 Tell a directory to do the scan - like /home/user/Videos.
-A html file will be generated and choose QWebView or Firefox to see it.
+A html file will be generated and PyQt will show it.

-Basic feature untill now - 2016-08-16.
+Basic feature until now - 2016-08-16.

 Using sqlite3.
 If a directory has only a .desktop file there is no problem.